 And that leads to some memorable advertising.

-We first saw this advert in an Adobe martech conference at the Opera House.
-Qantas do a lot with Adobe, and the Qantas marketing director gave the audience a sneak peak of this new (at the time) advert.
+We first saw this advert at an Adobe martech conference at the Opera House.
+Qantas do a lot with Adobe, and their marketing director gave the audience a sneak peek of this new (at the time) advert.